To submit your application, or if you have questions regarding Fellowship, please email

 Criteria for the nomination includes:

-- Continuous membership in ACOEP for 5 years prior to nomination.
-Resident membership is included in this 5-year period.
+Continuous membership in ACOEP for 5 years prior to nomination.
+Resident membership is included in this five-year period.

-- Documented attendance at 2 ACOEP General Membership Meetings in the 5 year period prior to application.
+Documented attendance at two ACOEP General Membership Meetings in the five year period prior to application.
 Only the member's signature on the attendance sheet for the membership meeting will be accepted as proof of meeting attendance.

-- Attendance at 2 ACOEP-sponsored national CME meetings in the 5-year period prior to application for Fellowship (these may include: ACOEP's Intense Review; COLA Essentials (2002-2008 only); Oral Board Review, New Frontiers in Toxicology; or the Scientific Assembly)-you must be a registered participant to utilize for this qualification.
+Attendance at two ACOEP-sponsored national CME meetings in the five-year period prior to application for Fellowship (these may include: ACOEP's Intense Review; Oral Board Review, New Frontiers in Toxicology; or the Scientific Assembly)-you must be a registered participant to utilize for this qualification.

-- Having made a significant contribution to the speciality of emergency medicine in the osteopathic profession.
+Having made a significant contribution to the specialty of emergency medicine in the osteopathic profession.